 Prerequisite: CGS 1061C or CGS 1570.
 Offered: FA, SP.
+Notes: AS only.
+Lab Fee.

 CGS 1700 - Introduction to Operating Systems (3 cc)

 Course covers concepts concerning hardware design, data representation, and operating systems without regard to any particular type of computer.
 This course will examine the "what" and "why" of an operating system and its responsibility to hardware applications.